stellarnodeN/Q3_25_solana-starter/ts/cluster1/README.md

   A decentralized storage uploader used to store images and metadata off-chain.
 The scripts use the Irys uploader to pin files and metadata, returning a permanent URI (e.g., `https://gateway.irys.xyz/...`).

 - **Pinata**:
   A pinning service for IPFS.
 When using Pinata, your metadata is uploaded to IPFS and pinned for reliability.
-The Pinata gateway (`https://gateway.pinata.cloud/ipfs/`) allows HTTP access to your IPFS-hosted metadata, which is required by wallets and dApps.
+The Pinata gateway (`https://gateway.pinata.cloud/ipfs/`) allows HTTP access to your IPFS files.

 ---

 ## How It Works

 ### 1. Wallet and UMI Setup
-- The script imports a wallet keypair from `turbin3-wallet.json`.
+- Scripts import a wallet keypair from `turbin3-wallet.json`.
-- It creates a UMI connection to the Solana Devnet.
+- A UMI connection is created to the Solana Devnet.
 - The keypair is used to sign transactions.

 ### 2. Mint Address
-- The script uses a hardcoded mint address for the NFT.
+- Scripts use a hardcoded mint address for the NFT, or generate a new one for SPL tokens.

 ### 3. Creating NFT Metadata
-- The script prepares the required accounts and metadata fields (name, symbol, URI, etc.).
+- Scripts prepare the required accounts and metadata fields (name, symbol, URI, etc.).
-- It uses the `createMetadataAccountV3` function from the Metaplex Token Metadata library to create the metadata account on-chain.
+- Use `createMetadataAccountV3` from Metaplex Token Metadata to create the metadata account on-chain.
-- The transaction is signed and sent to the network.
+- The transaction is signed and sent to Solana Devnet.

 ### 4. IPFS, Pinata, and Gateway
-- The `uri` field in the metadata points to an IPFS hash, which is a decentralized storage location for the NFT's metadata JSON.
+- The `uri` field in the NFT metadata points to an IPFS hash or Irys link, representing the decentralized storage location of the NFT's metadata JSON.
 - Pinata is used as a pinning service to ensure the metadata file stays available on IPFS.
-- The URI uses the Pinata gateway (`https://gateway.pinata.cloud/ipfs/`) to fetch the metadata via HTTP, making it accessible to wallets and dApps.
+- The HTTP gateway allows wallets and dApps to fetch metadata.

+---

 ## Architecture: How SPL Tokens and NFTs Are Minted